astrowonk/DC-Metro-Pi-Speaker/README.md

 In light of this, I may alter the code to check for requests and if it's not there, fall back to pycurl.

-## Google Text to Speech blocked
+## Google Text to Speech issues

-Running this script a few times every morning somehow tripped Google to start throwing up CAPTCHA intercepts, which breaks the code. so, now we have espeak support.
+So, the clever folks behind the gtts package [got around the forbidden url issues](https://github.com/pndurette/gTTS/pull/17).
+So if you upgrade to the latest version with

+	sudo pip install gtts --upgrade

+then you should be good to go.
+But anyway, now we have some limited espeak support.
 Much lower quality but it works.
+It generates a .wav in /tmp, you can just play that with mplayer or something.
+You'll need to install espeak

+	sudo apt-get install espeak

+and the sound quality is much worse, but it's something if you encounter gtts trouble.